kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

 SELECT c.CompanyName, d.DepartmentName, e.FirstName
 FROM Companies c                    -- "c" is the alias for Companies INNER JOIN Departments d ON c.CompanyID = d.CompanyID    -- "d" is alias for Departments
-INNER JOIN Employees e ON d.DepartmentID = e.d.DepartmentID;  -- "e" is alias for Employees
+INNER JOIN Employees e ON d.DepartmentID = d.DepartmentID;  -- "e" is alias for Employees
 ```

 ### **Why Use Aliases?**